OneSchoolSystem.org

 Discriminatory admissions

-Ontario's publicly funded Catholic school boards have an absolute right to refuse admission to non-Catholic children until grade 9, when "open access" (non-discriminatory admission) is supposed to apply.
-At the elementary level (before grade 9), non-Catholic children are typically admitted to publicly funded Catholic schools only in declining enrolment areas, where the addition of a few warm, grant generating children can boost the enrolment of an under enrolled school to a more cost effective level, prevent split grades, or prevent a school closing.
+Ontario's publicly funded Catholic school boards have an absolute right to refuse admission to non-Catholic children until grade 9, when "open access" (non-discriminatory admissions) is supposed to apply.
+At the elementary level (before grade 9), non-Catholic children are typically admitted to publicly funded Catholic schools only in declining enrolment areas, where the addition of a few warm, grant-generating children can boost the enrolment of an under enrolled school to a more cost effective level, prevent split grades, or prevent a school closing.
 In these cases, they are effectively transferring their own declining enrolment problems onto their coterminous public board.

 Discriminatory hiring practices